Double negative: Latin and Romance languages

 In Latin a second negative word appearing along with non turns the meaning into a positive one: ullus means "any", nullus means "no", non...nullus (nonnullus) means "some".
 In the same way, umquam means "ever", numquam means "never", non...numquam (nonnumquam) means "sometimes".
 In many Romance languages a second term indicating a negative is required.

 In French, the usual way to express simple negation is to employ two words, e.g. ne [verb] pas, ne [verb] plus, or ne [verb] jamais, as in the sentences Je ne sais pas, Il n'y a plus de batterie, and On ne sait jamais.
 The second term was originally an emphatic; pas, for example, derives from the Latin passus, meaning "step", so that French Je ne marche pas and Catalan No camino pas originally meant "I will not walk a single step."
 This initial usage spread so thoroughly that it became a necessary element of any negation in the modern French language to such a degree that ne is generally dropped entirely, as in Je sais pas.
-In Northern Catalan, no may be omitted in colloquial language, and Occitan, which uses non only as a short answer to questions.
+In Northern Catalan, no may be omitted in colloquial language; Occitan uses non only as a short answer to questions.
 In Venetian, the double negation no ... mìa can likewise lose the first particle and rely only on the second: magno mìa ("I eat not") and vegno mìa ("I come not").
 These exemplify Jespersen's cycle.